HyperdriveDesign/hyperdrivedesign.com/docs/index.md

 ![Galaxy Pulse 3D printer by HyperDrive Design](/assets/printers/galaxy-spark/...png)

+## Our partners

+As of present, our only partner is the [Beaverton Millstone Hobby] store, which provides us with much-needed support, an outlet to sell our products, and a way of reaching customers and events we are attending.
+A worthwhile partner!

 <!--

 Before running any `mkdocs xxxx` commands, install mkdocs w/ python following these steps: https://squidfunk.github.io/mkdocs-material/getting-started/#installation